DDuarte/django-zk-locks/README.rst

 Installation
 ------------

-    pip install django-zookeeper-locks
+    pip install django-zk-locks

 Usage
 -----

-`django-zookeeper-locks` exposes one single the `lock` contextmanager and the `locked` decorator.
+`django-zk-locks` exposes one single the `lock` contextmanager and the `locked` decorator.

 The `locked` decorator will wrap a django management command (subclasses of `django.core.management.base.BaseCommand`) or any function with the `lock` contextmanager: